-A few days into my Bulletproof Diet journey, which you can start reading about here, I ran into some frustrations.
+A few days into my Bulletproof Diet journey, I ran into some frustrations.
 Mainly, this crazy energy surge that the coffee is famous for creating was practically non-existent for me.

 I got frustrated, as I always do, but then started to troubleshoot.
 After all, I was losing weight and still had absolutely zero cravings, which in my book are big enough wins to keep moving forward.